qupaya/sketch/libs/sketch/src/lib/components/dialog/dialog-documentation.md

 - To change the width, target the `sk-dialog` and overwrite the default custom property `--sk-dialog-width`.
 The default is `auto` so you can freely decide what you need.
 When you don't overwrite it, it takes the full width of the screen.
 - To have a proper spacing to the sides, overwrite `--sk-dialog-margin` and set the margin as wanted.
 By default, this is `0`.
 - When the [Close Button](#close-button) is outside the content, you can define the margin of the actual content to the close button.
 In this way, you can move it further away if wanted.
 Just overwrite the `--sk-dialog-inner-content-margin` in the `sk-dialog`.
 It has a default of `20px`.
 If `innerCloseButton` is false, this is getting ignored.
 It is recommended to have at least the same inner content margin as the size of the close button icon.
+- When the [Close Button](#close-button) is inside the content, use `--sk-dialog-inner-close-button-space` to define the spacing from your content wrapper.
+It will move the button proportionally.

 > The Close Button is part of the content, according to styling.
 So changing the custom property `--sk-dialog-margin` will not affect the position of the close button.
 >